TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 ***Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
 This will be the final step below before deployment.*

 ### Webhook Link:
-If you have a realtime listening application that works with Webhooks, paste the link to it here to be notified when a purchase for this product is made.
+If you have a real-time listening application that works with Webhooks, paste the link to it here to be notified when a purchase for this product is made.

 ### Purchase Email:
 If you would like email notifications upon purchases, place the receiving address here.